 Jesus identifies that God is God of the living and not the dead, the God of Abraham, Isaac and Jacob, of Sarah, Rebecca, and Leah.
 In saying this, Jesus is saying that all these people of faith still live.
 In like manner those we know who have died here, live on with our God of the living.
 We might ask, how do we keep the trajectory of their lives, their faith, their witness, their good and righteous deeds alive in the living of our own lives?
 We often say that people live on in us, as we continue the legacy that they lived.
-We see that as the work that Linda did with Indigenous Christian Fellowship is continuing, thanks to the leadership of Doug and Leslie Scheurwater and all those who were baking with Linda.
+We see that as the work that Linda did with the Indigenous Christian Fellowship is continuing, thanks to the leadership of Doug and Leslie Scheurwater and all those who were baking with Linda.
 Perhaps we can learn to see ourselves as agents of resurrection by continually raising up these holy examples into the living of our lives and working for the love and justice of God, rather than worrying about what life beyond this earthly experience will be like.

 We don’t know what eternal life looks like, and it is something that we can name as another one of the mysteries of our faith.
 We don’t know the details of what is coming, however we have hope and joy in the good news of Jesus, and his message of love and peace.
 We know through this message, his resurrection, and through our faith, that whatever happens in our life, and after our life here on earth, we will abide in God’s abundant, eternal love.
 We know we experience this abundant love through others and in community.
 All of this is a blessing and gives us hope.
 Thanks be to God.